dylanprobably/llwyncelynhub/index.md

 interest-prefix: "Our Wares:"
 ---

+Hi there!
+You've reached the hub for Llwyn Celyn and we're so glad you could join us!
+Overviews of our products, links to socials, and our custom order form are below!
 Llwyn Celyn is a familial crafting collective based out of Vegreville, AB.
-The name "Llwyn Celyn" comes from the Welsh name for "holly bush" or "grove," the name of on of our family's ancestral homes.
+The name "Llwyn Celyn" comes from the Welsh name for "holly bush."